 Place in refrigerator for 4 hours-12 hours max

-Take the mixture out of refrigerator and add remaining reserved wine.
+Take the mixture out of the fridge and add remaining reserved wine.
 Add 8 ounces of sparkling water if desired or add water to each glass when it is served, or do not add water at all.